 Our teachers use iReady for intermittent assessments, measuring student progress in ELA and Math three times per year.
-Students are assessed at the beginning of the year during the initial placement window, at the end of the first trimester, and at the end of the year.
-Teachers use the initial placement to create personalized, targeted instruction.
+Students are assessed at the beginning of the year during the initial placement window, at the end of the first trimester, second trimester, and at the end of the year.
+Teachers use the initial placement to create personalized, targeted instruction and work with the intervention specialist to determine targeted groupings each trimester.
 Students who are one grade level or more behind have larger growth benchmarks to help them catch up.
 SVA staff analyze the diagnostic data by looking at growth and proficiency to make informed instructional decisions to help all students move toward proficiency.
 Students are also assigned lessons targeted towards their individual growth areas, and we had positive feedback from students and teachers about the ease of use and student experience.

-The tables below depict diagnostic growth from the beginning of the 2022-2023 school year and the end of the school year.
+The tables below depict diagnostic growth from the beginning of the 2023-242-2023 school year and the end of the school year.